Matching Jack: Plot

-Life seems idyllic for Marisa (Jacinda Barrett) and her son, Jack (Tom Russell), until a poor performance at a school soccer match ends with Jack in hospital and Marisa trying to find her husband, David (Richard Roxburgh), who is interstate at a conference.
-In fact, David is planning to leave Marisa for his current mistress, Veronica (Yvonne Strahovski), with his phone off and not a care in the world.
+Life seems idyllic for Marisa and her son, Jack, until a poor performance at a school soccer match ends with Jack in hospital and Marisa trying to find her husband, David, who is interstate at a conference.
+In fact, David is planning to leave Marisa for his current mistress, Veronica, with his phone off and not a care in the world.

-Jack is diagnosed with Leukaemia and the only possibility of a cure is if David has had a child from one of his many flings who could be a bone marrow donor.
+Jack is diagnosed with leukaemia and the only possibility of a cure is if David has had a child from one of his many flings who could be a bone marrow donor.
 Marisa looks back through his diaries, figures when he could have been having affairs, and goes out door knocking.
 Unsuspecting women face a desperate mother as Marisa searches high and low for possibilities and the full scale of David's infidelity is revealed.

-Meanwhile, Jack befriends Finn (Kodi Smit-McPhee), a young Irish boy in the next bed.
-He has been travelling the world with his father, Connor (James Nesbitt).
+Meanwhile, Jack befriends Finn, a young Irish boy in the next bed.
+He has been travelling the world with his father, Connor.
 Initial disdain turns to mutual respect as both Marisa and Connor find their own ways to deal with their respective sons' illnesses.
-Whilst during this as David convinces a now pregnant Veronica to keep the child hoping it will be a viable donor for Jack, at the same time Mariasa comes across Janice (Alexandra Schepisi), who's defiantly rebellious fifteen-year-old daughter Kerry (Nicole Gulasekharam) might just be David's daughter making her an older paternal half-sister and therefore a life saver for Jack.
+Whilst during this as David convinces a now pregnant Veronica to keep the child hoping it will be a viable donor for Jack, at the same time Marisa comes across Janice, whose defiantly rebellious fifteen-year-old daughter Kerry might just be David's daughter making her an older paternal half-sister and therefore a life saver for Jack.
 But although Kerry (overjoyed on having a possible sibling and to be a notable protective and supporting big sister) is more than keen to help her supposedly new found younger brother, her mother Janice has other ideas on giving her consent for helping Jack.